-Pre-COVID, the UK ranked third in overall number of people arriving to the United States (behind Canada and Mexico, respectively), and thus the UK was the number one overseas market for travel to the United States, with four to five million UK travelers visiting the United States each year and contributing over $12 billion to the American economy annually.
-However, 2020 and 2021 saw a dramatic decline in tourism and business travel to the United States due to COVID-related travel restrictions, since restrictions were lifted in June 2022 transAtlantic travel has rebounded.
+Before the COVID-19 pandemic, the UK ranked third in overall number of travelers arriving to the United States (behind Canada and Mexico, respectively), making the UK the number one overseas market for travel to the United States, with four to five million UK travelers visiting the United States each year and contributing over $12 billion to the American economy annually.
+Although 2020 and 2021 saw a dramatic decline in tourism to the United States due to COVID-related travel restrictions, since restrictions were lifted in June 2022 transAtlantic travel has rebounded.